EGPostema/DrawerDissect/README.md

 **To get started, follow the steps below:**
 1. Set up Conda Environment
 2. Clone the Repository
+3. Process Test Image
-3. Process a Batch of New Images
+4. Process New Images
-4. Transcribe Text from Tray and Specimen Labels
+5. Transcribe Text from Tray and Specimen Labels

 **Options for Models**
 - Use Our Public Models + Your API Key (Roboflow)
 - Train Your Own Models with Our Data (DIY)

-**Test on An Example FMNH Drawer**

 For a full summary of each processing step (with descriptions of inputs and outputs), [see the README file in the 'functions' folder](https://github.com/EGPostema/DrawerDissect/blob/main/functions/README.md)